inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 <br>
 <br>

-When transforming a dataframe, by default spark will partition it.
-To avoid the DF being writtend to multiple files you can use coalesce.
+When transforming a DataFrame, by default, Spark partitions the data to enable parallel processing.
+Repartition allows you to have control over the number of partitions.
+To avoid the DataFrame being written to multiple files, you can use coalesce.
 ```python
 df_result.coalesce(1).write.parquet('data/report/revenue', mode='overwrite')
 ```